 - Thaw, peel, and clean the shrimp as needed.
 You can leave the tails on if you wish.

-- While the shrimp are resting, heat the olive oil with the crushed garlic in a small pan over low heat until the garlic is fragrant and starting to sizzle and brown, 3-5 minutes.
+- While the skewers are resting, heat the olive oil with the crushed garlic in a small pan over low heat until the garlic is fragrant and starting to sizzle and brown, 3-5 minutes.

 - Take the oil off the heat and add the smoked paprika.
 Stir to combine and set aside until you are ready to use it.